Sam-Max/rcmltb/README.md

 - Using 7-zip tool to extract all supported files
 - Extract rar, zip and 7z with or without password

+### Database
+- SQL Database
+- Save rclone config file in database
+- Save leech settings(thumbnails, sudo and allowed users) in database

 ### Others
 - Telegram Navigation Bottom Menus to interact with cloud
 - Renaming of Telegram files
-- Load and change rclone config file from bot.
+- Load/Change rclone config file from bot.
-- Change some enviroment variables from bot
+- Change all config variables from bot
 - File Manager (size, mkdir, delete, dedupe, rename)

 ### From Other Repositories
 - Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
+- SQL Database support
 - Select files from Torrent before downloading
 - Get restricted messages from private channels.
 - Upload files to supergroup/channel.